The best way to analyse your employee survey data

 We need to do some more analysis to understand which specific survey questions are having the biggest impact on overall levels of engagement.
 These are your engagement drivers.

-We use a bit of simple stats to do this by correlating how every employee rates each survey question compared with how they rate one ‘engagement outcome’ question.
+Our Engagement Driver Analysis uses a bit of simple stats to do this by correlating how every employee rates each survey question compared with how they rate one ‘engagement outcome’ question.
 The most common engagement outcome question is “I would recommend the organisation as a great place to work”.
 We call it an engagement outcome question because if you score highly on all the other survey questions people will tend to also recommend the company as a good place to work.

 We combine the results of this correlation calculation and use some colour coding to identify which specific questions are having an impact on overall engagement and how people feel about those questions.
 In the table below the ‘r Value’ column (nothing to do with Covid!) shows the strength of the relationship between the survey question and how much people would recommend the company.
 The higher up the list, the stronger the impact.
 The colour coding is based on how employees feel about each survey question (shown as average scores).